JoseAyobami/book/README.md

 For this project, I chose **PostgreSQL** as the database.
 The relational nature of the data (Users, Services, Bookings, Reviews) makes a relational database a good fit.
 PostgreSQL's features like data integrity, robust data types, and concurrency support are well-suited for a transactional platform like this.

-The application is built with **FastAPI**, a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
+The application is built with **FastAPI**, a modern, fast (high-performance) web framework for building APIs.

 **Alembic** is used for database migrations, allowing for version control of the database schema.